-Covid-19: In line with Queensland Health advice, state schools will continue to adhere to physical distancing and enhanced hygiene measures in order to provide COVID safe facilities and protect the health, safety and wellbeing of students, staff and the school community.
+Covid-19: In line with Queensland Health advice, state schools will continue to adhere to hygiene measures in order to provide COVID safe facilities and protect the health, safety and wellbeing of students, staff and the school community.

 Head lice are an ongoing concern at schools.
 Please use a treatment on child's hair before returning them to school (sometimes it will take more than one treatment).
-Head lice cause parents great frustration so please ensure you do the right thing
+Head lice cause parents great frustration so please ensure you follow school procedures.